aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-10-23-rest-2-carving.md

 **Statelessness & REST Constraints**

 What does this mean for the statelessness of the API?
-Consider Fielding’s note in *5.2.2*:
+Consider Fielding's note in *5.2.2*:

 > "...each request contains all of the information necessary for a connector to understand the request, independent of any requests that may have preceded it."